-There is a new tool to use with Backtrack called reaver this is a great little tool.
+There is a new tool to use with Backtrack/Kali Linux for Pen Testers called Reaver which is a great little tool.
 Reaver will crack a WPA/WPA2 encrypted router within ten hours.
-On the reaver page it says four to ten hours.
-Here is the page http://code.google.com/p/reaver-wps/
+On the Reaver page it says two to ten hours.
+Here is the page

-Anyone who has ever tried to get the password of a WPA encrypted router knows how hard it can be some times.
-Having to get a WPA capture then using aircrack or other tools to try and crack the password.
-Well reaver is a great addition to existing tools.
+Anyone who has ever tried to capture the password of a WPA encrypted router knows how hard it can be sometimes.
+Having to get a WPA capture then using aircrack or other tools to try and crack the password with a dictionary.
+Reaver is a great addition to existing tools.

 Reaver takes advantage of a vulnerability in something called Wi-Fi Protected Setup, or WPS.
 It’s a feature that exists on many routers, intended to provide an easy setup process, and it’s tied to a PIN that’s hard-coded into the device.
 Reaver exploits a flaw in these PINs and the result is that, with enough time, it can reveal your WPA or WPA2 password.
 Reaver does not attempt to take on the WPA encryption itself but goes around it using WPS and then displaying the password.